-I am a complete cucumber addict.
-During the summer, I eat them every day, either freshly picked, chilled from the fridge or in a cucumber salad.
-Like many vegetables (well actually fruit), they are a very different tasting when you grow them yourself.
-Growing cucumbers in containers are easy and hugely rewarding, but there are a few things that are helpful to know.
+Like many vegetables, cucumbers are very different tasting when you grow them yourself.
+Growing cucumbers in containers is easy and hugely rewarding, but there are a few things that are helpful to know.

 Choosing Your Container